-Snow depth is below average and snow is unevenly distributed.
+Snow depth is low and snow is unevenly distributed.
 In high mountain narrow couloirs, locally larger amounts of snow may be blown on hard to icy ground.
 In such places there are smaller slabs and snow pillows of blown snow lying on top of older frozen, hard and sometimes icy layers.
-The new windblown snow is poorly bonded to the substrate and its stability is poor.
+The new wind-blown snow is poorly bonded to the substrate and its stability is poor.
+In many places there is a hard to icy, breakable crust on the surface.
+Under this layer, faceted-grained loose layers have formed and movement is difficult.
 At lower to middle altitudes, snow depths are well below average for this time of year.